Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Results

 In Eq. \ref{eq:fidcohprod},

-is the Larmor frequency of the $i$-th nuclear spin, where $B$ is the external magnetic field.

-Our results on FID, obtained with our customized code, are displayed in Figs. \ref{fig:two graphs FID CCE1-2} and \ref{fig:two graphs FID CCE2 sm-abinit}.
+is the Larmor frequency of the $i$-th nuclear spin, where $B$ is the external magnetic field. \\ Our results on FID are displayed in Figs. \ref{fig:two graphs FID CCE1-2} and \ref{fig:two graphs FID CCE2 sm-abinit}.
 In Fig. \ref{fig:two graphs FID CCE1-2} we show a comparison between the absolute value of the qubit's coherence at the CCE1 and CCE2 levels of the theory, for two different external magnetic fields.
 The CCE1 curves exactly coincide with the analytical ones obtained as a graph of Eqs. \ref{eq:fidcohrepart} and \ref{eq:fidcohimpart}.
 Note that there is no interesting effect that is modeled in the passage from CCE1 to CCE2, and the two versions give pretty close results.
 In Fig. \ref{fig:two graphs FID CCE2 sm-abinit} we present the same curves at the CCE2 level, both with semiclassical and \textit{ab initio} hyperfine tensor components, for different external magnetic fields.
-As can be seen, the presence of even one single nuclear spin in the first shells of next-neighbors causes an appreciable change in the coherence, due to the difference in the hyperfine tensor components and therefore in $\Omega_{I_{i}}$ (remember that FID can be well-modeled already at CCE1, see Fig. \ref{fig:two graphs FID CCE1-2}).

-In order to better understand our FID results and directly correlate differences in the position of the nuclear spins to the modification of the coherence modulation frequencies, we propose a manipulation of Eqs. \ref{eq:fidcohrepart} and \ref{eq:fidcohimpart}.
+As can be seen, the presence of even one single nuclear spin in the first shells of next-neighbors causes an appreciable change in the coherence, due to the difference in the hyperfine tensor components and therefore in $\Omega_{I_{i}}$ (remember that FID can be well-modeled already at CCE1, see Fig. \ref{fig:two graphs FID CCE1-2}). \\ In order to better understand our FID results and directly correlate differences in the position of the nuclear spins to the modification of the coherence modulation frequencies, we propose a manipulation of Eqs. \ref{eq:fidcohrepart} and \ref{eq:fidcohimpart}.
 In particular, by opportunely rewriting those equations we are able to explicitly obtain the coherence modulation frequencies.
 To do that we have to express the product of $N$ terms in Eq. \ref{eq:fidcohprod} as a sum of sinusoidal functions, by repeatedly applying the appropriate trigonometric formulas, so that the modulation frequencies are easily calculated via a Fourier transform.
-The new expressions can be obtained by exploiting induction considerations (see Appendix B) and the imaginary part of the coherence, e.g., is given by
+The new expressions can be obtained by exploiting induction considerations (see Appendix \ref{app:B}) and the imaginary part of the coherence, e.g., is given by